pprevos/r4h2o/manuscript/r4h2o_04_tidyverse.md

 gormsey[gormsey$Measure == "Turbidity", ]
 ```

 This method looks similar to what we discussed above.
 The difference is that the row indicator now shows an equation.
 When you execute the equation between brackets separately, you see a list of values that are either `TRUE` or `FALSE`.
 These values indicate whether the variable at that location meets the condition.
-For example, the following code results in a vector with the values TRUE and FALSE.
+For example, the following code results in a vector with the values `TRUE` and `FALSE`.

 {format: r, line-numbers: false}
 ```